 There’s little information online as to the raising of ostrich chicks.
-We can only surmise the manner in which the young chicks are raised by their diligent and cautious parents through our personal observation.
+We can only surmise how the young chicks are raised by their diligent and cautious parents through our observation.

-It is clear to us that the female watches for predators and the male watching the chicks that they don’t wander off far from view.
-We’ve observed this on several occasions and is further indicated in an above photo.
+It is clear that the female watches for predators and the male watching the chicks so that they don’t wander off far from view.
+We’ve observed this on several occasions, and it is further indicated in the above photo.

 |Dad lets them know to stay close.|

 Today, we’ll embark on yet another drive.
-It’s overcast and still a bit windy and, due to increased tourist activity over the weekend, we’ve had few visitors since Friday other than a few warthogs and mom and baby bushbucks, all of whom we thoroughly enjoy as shown above in the “Sighting of the Day in the Bush” photo which we took last night slightly before dusk.
+It’s overcast and still a bit windy and, due to increased tourist activity over the weekend, we’ve had few visitors since Friday other than a few warthogs and mom and baby bushbucks.
+All of them we thoroughly enjoy, as shown above in the “Sighting of the Day in the Bush” photo which we took last night slightly before dusk.